stathissideris/spec-provider/README.md

 #### Enumerations

 You may have also noticed that role has been identified as an enumeration of `:programmer` and `:designer`.
-To see how its decided whether a field is an enumeration or not, we have to look under the hood.
+To see how it's decided whether a field is an enumeration or not, we have to look under the hood.
+Let's generate a small sample of roles:

 ```clojure
 > (gen/sample (s/gen ::role) 5)